 4 questions businesses should be asking about cybersecurity attacks

 Technology is advancing, and so are cybercriminals’ methods and tactics – meaning it’s important to be “thinking about security at a high level.”
 Reporter Conner Forrest shares highlights from RSA senior director of advanced cyber defense Peter Tran’s remarks at the 2017 Dell EMC World conference.
-Tran discusses the common anatomy shared by many cyber attacks on businesses, the factors that make certain hacks more publicized than others, why and how it could be important to know the source of a hack and what solutions can help protect against breaches.
+Tran discusses the common anatomy shared by many cyber attacks on businesses, the factors that make certain hacks more publicized than others, why and how it could be important to know the source of a hack and what cybersecurity solutions can help protect against breaches.

 Cyberattacks Are Certain.
 Cybersecurity Business Is Not.